turbonomic/orm/README.md

 - helping users to compose and test ORMs with the operands and deployed resources only.
 - generating ORM resource from legacy ORM resources for backward compatibility

-### Terminilogy
+### Terminology

-`Owner`: the operator resource who ownes actual deployed resources.
+`Owner`: the operator resource who owns actual deployed resources.
 Changes in `owner` trigger operator to update deployed/`owned` resources

 `Owned` resource: resources deployed by operator, answer to changes in operand/`owner`